ssatuk/certbot-dns/README.md

 # Certbot DNS

-Make certificates with certbot and DNS challenge (DigitalOcean and GCP).
+Make certificates with certbot and DNS challenge (DigitalOcean and Google Cloud Platform).

-## Requirements

-Latest Ubuntu or Debian.
-Tested with Ansible `2.7` and `2.8`.
+Easy configuration with one dictionary.

+View this role on [Ansible Galaxy](https://galaxy.ansible.com/dmitryromanenko/certbot_dns)

 ## Usage